marinojoey/blockchain_project_1/README.md

 In a new terminal, cd into the scripts folder and either `node startMining` or `node stopMining` to start and stop the mining script.
 This script finds a nonce which when hashed will be less than the target difficulty.

 In order to change the target difficulty navigate to `mine.js` and adjust `TARGET_DIFFICULTY` to your liking.
 The lower the number the harder it will be.

+EDIT: added dynamic difficulty adjustments to settle between 1 and 2 seconds